OpenDroneMap/ODM/README.md

 ## Windows Setup

 ODM can be installed natively on Windows.
-Just download the latest setup from [this page](https://github.com/OpenDroneMap/ODM/releases).
-The setup will install a ODM Console.
-After opening the ODM Console you can process a dataset by typing:
+Just download the latest setup from the [releases](https://github.com/OpenDroneMap/ODM/releases) page.
+After opening the ODM Console you can process datasets by typing:

 ```bash
 run C:\Users\youruser\datasets\project  [--additional --parameters --here]